SnaBe/node-steam-bot-constructor/README.md

 **Have a question about the module or programming in general? *Do not create a GitHub issue.* GitHub issues are for feature requests and bug reports.
 Instead, send an email to support@tf2keys.net.
 Such issues may be ignored!**

 The example folder includes:
+- Setting up a basic project
-- Setting up bots
+- Setting up multiple bots
 - Customize bot features

 # Documentation